Sealing of Criminal Records / Expungement Attorney Columbus Ohio

 Are you eligible for record expungement?
 Would you like to seal your criminal record?
 Contact criminal defense attorney Michael Probst, in Columbus, Ohio, online or call me at 614-232-8890 for a free initial consultation.

-I have significant experience helping good people who have made mistakes expunge criminal record.
+I have significant experience helping good people who have made mistakes expunge their criminal record.
 I know from experience that prior criminal records have caused clients to lose positions of employment or have prevented them from finding work.
-I can help prevent this happening from you.
+I can help prevent this happening to you.
+Find a qualified Columbus lawyer to start the process of sealing your criminal record so you can get back to focusing on what’s important to you.